 Texas Online Casinos

-Online casinos are not legal in Texas, nor is that likely to change any time soon.
-At present, social and sweepstakes casinos are Texans’ only resort for online-style poker and casino games.
+Texas online casinos are not legal, and that’s unlikely to change any time soon.
+At present, social and sweepstakes casinos are Texans’ only options for online-style casino games.

-Here is an overview of Texas casinos, including information about the current and future status of online and retail casinos in the Lone Star State.
+Here is an overview, including information about the current and future status of online casinos in Texas.

 Play online slots in Texas